 What is an Internal Communication Strategy Template?

-An internal communication strategy template is what organisations use to plan, coordinate and strategise their companies’ internal communications.
+An internal communication strategy template, sometimes also known as an employee communication strategy template is what organisations use to plan, coordinate and strategise their companies’ internal communications.
 It is the guide used by teams to ensure their internal communication goals are met.

 Download Your Free Internal Communication Strategy Template

 Creating an internal communication strategy template does require tactics, work and of course, time, which we all know is very precious.
-So, we have taken the guesswork out of planning your internal communications and have come up with this handy template.
+So, we have taken the guesswork out of planning your internal communications and have come up with this handy internal comms template plan.

-The template includes five key steps which if followed will assist you in creating internal communications that will help you hit your KPIs and increase your engagement rates.
+The internal comms plan template includes five key steps which if followed will assist you in creating internal communications that will help you hit your KPIs and increase your engagement rates.

 Click the image below to download the internal communications strategy template.

-How to use your Internal Communication Strategy Template in 5 Easy Steps
+How to use your Internal Comms Plan Template in 5 Easy Steps